top of page

 Validating design decisions

-The developer raised concern that rendering a pathway with a live update is infeasible.
+Developers noted that rendering a live-updating pathway was technically infeasible.
 That's why I decided to deprioritize this feature and not include it in MVP.
+This simplified interface and reduced technical complexity.

 Map-input destination done.png